-Communicating with an Access Point (Access Point)
+Communicating with an Access Point (infrastructure)

-An Access Point network is a network that extends an existing wired local network to wireless devices by providing an Access Point, for example the Sony PCWA-A200 Access Point.
+An infrastructure network is a network that extends an existing wired local network to wireless devices by providing an Access Point, for example the Sony PCWA-A200 Access Point.
 The Access Point bridges the wireless and wired LAN and acts as a central controller for the Wireless LAN.
 The Access Point coordinates transmission and reception from multiple wireless devices within a specific range.

-To communicate with an Access Point, proceed as follows:
+To communicate with an Access Point (infrastructure), proceed as follows: